kilianp07/v2g/dispatch/README.md

 # Dispatch Package

 This package contains the core logic for distributing flexibility signals to electric vehicles.
 The `DispatchManager` orchestrates filtering vehicles, allocating power and sending orders via an MQTT `Client` implementation.
+It can optionally discover the fleet dynamically via a `FleetDiscovery` component.

 The manager waits for acknowledgments from each vehicle concurrently.
 The maximum wait time can be configured through the `ackTimeout` parameter when creating the manager: